Clean range hood filters are the first step in preventing kitchen fires from spreading through the vent hood and into the rest of the exhaust system.

 To determine what type of hood filters are recommended for your commercial kitchen, give us a call today at (214) 838-2200.

 In addition to welded and riveted filters, there are a few other terms related to hood filters that you may here: spark arrestor hood filters, hinged hood filters, and captrate hood filters.

 Spark arrestor filters are necessary when using solid fuel (i.e. wood burning) grills and cooking appliances.
 They are designed to block sparks and embers before they make their way into the ducts where it is more likely for a fire to start from leftover grease.

 The primary goal of a hinged filter is to simplify cleaning.
 This benefits your kitchen in two ways: one, it’s easier to keep your filters clean thereby making your kitchen safer and two, it likely leads to cost savings whether your staff is doing the nightly cleaning or offloading it onto a third party such as Halo.

 This heavy duty filter captures significantly more grease than a normal baffle filter.
 It can also double in your kitchen or cooking environment as a spark arrestor.

-Halo Restoration Services is here to not only help choose the best filters for your kitchen, but also keep them up to date and replaced on time to ensure that your cooking environment is clean, durable, and, most importantly, safe.
+Halo Restoration Services is here to not only help choose the best filters for your commercial kitchen, but also keep them up to date and replaced on time to ensure that your cooking environment is clean, durable, and, most importantly, safe.
 Our experienced staff is available 24⁄7 to take your call and assist you in your hood filter management.
-Call us today for a free estimate at (214) 838-2200 or learn more about our vent hood cleaning services!
+Call us today for a free estimate at (214) 838-2200 or learn more about our comprehensive vent hood cleaning services!